Advice for the journey of gay, lesbian, bisexual, and transgender people into becoming themselves

 If you are thinking about coming out to someone whose reaction you are very uncertain about, then make sure you take care of yourself and your safety.
 Think about when and where it would be best to come out to them.
 Have a plan for where you would go if this person reacted hostilely.
 Let a supportive ally know you are planning to come out to this person and arrange to talk to your ally afterwards about how things went.

 At any point on your journey of self-discovery, it can be helpful to seek professional help and support from a counselor or therapist.
-At the UNH Counseling Center the staff is affirming of gay, lesbian, bisexual, and transgendered people and have received training on working with these groups.
+At UNH PACS the staff is affirming of gay, lesbian, bisexual, and transgendered people and have received training on working with these groups.
 There are also other university professionals who can be of real help to you, including residential life staff and other professionals who are listed at the end of this article.
 Make use of these services to help yourself in coming out to yourself and others.

 There is much happiness and validation to be gained as you come out.
 Only you can open the "closet door."
 Reach out to others and grow into the person you truly are.